damianhakert/damianhakert.github.io/source/posts/2016-12-24-were-bringing-gitlab-pages-to-community-edition.html.md

 **In this case, I’m happy to announce that we will be bringing GitLab Pages to the Community Edition.** We’ll do this at the earliest convenience, most likely with GitLab 8.16 on January 22nd.

-We’re very fortunate that the wider community keep us sharp.
+We’re very fortunate that the wider community keeps us sharp.
 It’s our hope that in the new year, you will continue to support, guide, criticize, and contribute to GitLab.